duien/euler/README.md

 # Project Euler

 A collection of Euler solutions in Ruby.
-They are pretty awesome.
+They are pretty awesome, and completely radical!!!